olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

 ## How to add an operation

- 1. Create a new file in the `src/core/operations` directory and name it using CamelCase. e.g. `MyOperation.js`
- 2. In this file, create a namespace with the same name and populate it with a single function looking like this (all function and variable names should be written in camelCase):

-    ```javascript
-    const MyOperation = {
-        runMyOperation: function (input, args) {
-            return input;
-        }
-    };

-    export default MyOperation;
-    ```

-    - `input` will be the input data passed on from the previous operation (or the data entered by the user if yours is the first operation).
-Its data type is specified in the next step by `inputType`.
-    - `args` will be an array of the arguments for your operation.
-They are specified in the next step by `args`.
-    - Make sure that you return the output data in the format specified in the next step by `outputType`.

- 3. Choose which module to add it to.
-This decision should be based on how much extra code your operation will add to the app, including any dependencies it imports.
-If it doesn't require any dependencies, add it to the 'Default' module in `src/core/config/modules/Default.js`.
-Import it at the top of the file:

-    ```javascript
-    import MyOperation from "../../operations/MyOperation.js";
-    ```

-    and then add it to the operation list like so:

-    ```javascript
-    "My Operation": MyOperation.runMyOperation, // a reference to the function that runs your operation
-    ```

-    If it imports the same dependencies as other operations, add it to the relevant existing module.
-If it imports entirely new dependencies that are not related to other operations in any way, create a new module using an existing module as a template and then import this new module into the `src/core/config/modules/OpModules.js` file.
- 4. In `src/core/config/OperationConfig.js`, import your operation at the top of the file:

-    ```javascript
-    import MyOperation from "../operations/MyOperation.js";
-    ```

-    Then create a new entry:

-    ```javascript
-	"My Operation": {
-		module: "Module name",
-		description: "A short description if necessary, optionally containing HTML code (e.g. lists and paragraphs)",
-		inputType: "byteArray", // the input type for your operation, see the next section for valid types
-		outputType: "byteArray", // the output type for your operation, see the next section for valid types
-		highlight: true, // [optional] true if the operation does not change the position of bytes in the output (so that highlighting can be calculated)
-		highlightReverse: true, // [optional] same as above but for the reverse of the operation (output to input highlighting)
-		manualBake: false, // [optional] true if auto-bake should be disabled when this operation is added to the recipe
-		args: [ // A list of the arguments that the user will be presented with
-			{
-				name: "Argument name",
-				type: "string", // the argument data type, see the next section for valid types
-				value: MyOperation.DEFAULT_VALUE // the default value of the argument
-			}
-		]
-	}
-    ```

-    For example:

-    ```javascript
-	"XOR": {
-		module: "Default",
-		description: "XOR the input with the given key, provided as either a hex or ASCII string.<br>e.g. fe023da5<br><br><b>Options</b><br><u>Null preserving:</u> If the current byte is 0x00 or the same as the key, skip it.<br><br><u>Differential:</u> Set the key to the value of the previously decoded byte.",
-		inputType: "byteArray",
-		outputType: "byteArray",
-		args: [
-			{
-				name: "Key",
-				type: "binaryString",
-				value: ""
-			},
-			{
-				name: "Key format",
-				type: "option",
-				value: BitwiseOp.KEY_FORMAT
-			},
-			{
-				name: "Null preserving",
-				type: "boolean",
-				value: BitwiseOp.XOR_PRESERVE_NULLS
-			},
-			{
-				name: "Differential",
-				type: "boolean",
-				value: BitwiseOp.XOR_DIFFERENTIAL
-			}
-		]
-	}
-    ```
+The easiest way to create a new operation is to use the provided quickstart script.
+This can be run using the command `npm run newop`.
+This script will walk you through the configuration process and create your operation file in the `src/core/operations` directory.

- 5. In `src/core/config/Categories.js`, add your operation name to an appropriate list.
+Once this file has been created, add your operation to the [`src/core/config/Categories.json`](https://github.com/gchq/CyberChef/blob/master/src/core/config/Categories.json) file.
 This determines which menu it will appear in.
 You can add it to multiple menus if you feel it is appropriate.

- 6. Finally, run `grunt dev` if you haven't already.
+Finally, run `grunt dev` if you haven't already.
 If it's already running, it should automatically build a development version when you save the files.
- 7. You should now be able to view your operation on the site by browsing to [`localhost:8080`](http://localhost:8080).
+You should now be able to view your operation on the site by browsing to [`localhost:8080`](http://localhost:8080).

- 8. You can write whatever code you like as long as it is encapsulated within the namespace you created (`MyOperation`).
-Take a look at `src/core/operations/Entropy.js` for a good example.
+You can write whatever code you like as long as it is encapsulated within the object you created.
+Take a look at [`src/core/operations/Entropy.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/operations/Entropy.mjs) for a good example.

- 9. You may find it useful to use some helper functions which have been written in `src/core/Utils.js`.
-These are available in the `Utils` object (e.g. `Utils.strToByteArray("Hello")` returns `[72,101,108,108,111]`).
+You may find it useful to use some helper functions which have been written in [`src/core/Utils.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/Utils.mjs) (e.g. `Utils.strToByteArray("Hello")` returns `[72,101,108,108,111]`).

 ## Data types

 **Input and Output**

-Five data types are supported for the input and output of operations:
+Nine data types are supported for the input and output of operations:

  1. `string` - e.g. `"hello"`
  2. `byteArray` - e.g. `[104,101,108,108,111]`
  3. `number` - e.g. `562` or `3.14159265`
  4. `html` - e.g. `"<p>hello</p>"`
  5. [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) - e.g. `new Uint8Array([104,101,108,108,111]).buffer`
+ 6. `BigNumber` - e.g. `12345678901234567890`
+ 7. `JSON` - e.g. `[{"a":1,"b":2}]`
+ 8. [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) - e.g. `new File()`
+ 9. `List<File>` - e.g. `[new File(), new File()]`

 Each operation can define any of these data types as their input or output.
 The data will be automatically converted to the specified type before running the operation.